privatezero/Blog-Materials/Githubpost.md

 #Learning Github (or, if I can do it, you can too!)

-As the CUNY TV Archives make heavy use of Github in their workflows, I have had the opportunity to get more experience with more efficient ways to use this tool.
+As the CUNY TV Archives make heavy use of Github in their workflows, in my residency I have had the opportunity to learn more about efficient ways to use this tool.
 Github is a service that not only allows for the hosting of information, but for tracking of changes to that information and collaboration.
 Before I started my residency I took advantage of Github to store and distribute scripts across different units in the Library.
 This was great, however, the way in which I was using it (cut and pasting into the browser window and updating without any comments) made it impossible to take advantage of a lot of Github’s functionality, along with creating lots of headaches.
-If that is the wrong way, then what is the right way?
 Enter Github Desktop.

 Github desktop is a GUI (Graphical User Interface) that enables you to control and keep track of activity on your Github repositories.
 I had actually experimented with it when I first started Github, but stopped because I found it confusing.
-This is because I mistakenly believed that it was used as an editor rather than a means of tracking and controlling edits.
+This is because I mistakenly believed that it was used as an editor rather than a means of tracking and controlling edits, an important distinction.
 Well, enough talking - more rocking!
 Let’s take a quick look at how to get started using Github desktop!

 The first thing you need is, not surprisingly, a [Github account](https://github.com/)!
 In creating your account, there are many resources available online to help you pick your [hacker name](https://github.com/) (this step is VERY important).
 Next, install [Github Desktop](https://desktop.github.com/) and sign into it with your account.

-Once you are signed in, try creating a repository (a place where your projects will live) by going to the ‘Repositories’ tab and clicking ‘New’ in the upper left corner.
+Once you are signed in, try creating a repository (a place where your projects will live) by going to the 'Repositories' tab and clicking 'New' in the upper left corner.
 Now you can choose a name and description for your repository.
-Make sure to check the box for ‘Initialize this Repository with a README’ as this is what we will be editing for this example.
+Make sure to check the box for 'Initialize this Repository with a README' as this is what we will be editing for this example.

 <img src="https://github.com/privatezero/Blog-Materials/blob/master/Github_Blog_Pic1.png" width="600">

-Once you have created your Repository, you can ‘Clone’ it to your computer and manage it with the Github desktop application.
+Once you have created your Repository, you can 'Clone' it to your computer and manage it with the Github desktop application.
 Do this by clicking the 'Clone or Download' button and selecting 'Open in Desktop.'
 Answer yes to the prompts and Github Desktop will load.
-It will ask you where you would like to download the repository to- you can use the default or pick somewhere else.
+It will ask you where you would like to download the repository; you can use the default or pick somewhere else.

 <img src="https://github.com/privatezero/Blog-Materials/blob/master/Github_Blog_Pic2.png" width="400">